-“I feel shocked,” said Nembhard, who lives in the Kellits area of Clarendon.
+“I feel shocked,” said Nembhard, who lives near Kellits in Clarendon.
 “The goat usually have like one kid, two kids, and three kids; she have about four or five lot of kids already,” added the 23-year-old farmer.

 He told The Beacon that, unfortunately, one of the two male kids died at birth.
 The survivors are pictured above.